wp-plugins/offer-calc/readme.txt

 Contributors: nofearinc
 Tags: offers, calculator
 Requires at least: 3.0
-Tested up to: 3.2
+Tested up to: 3.4.1
-Stable tag: 0.6
+Stable tag: 0.8
 License: GPLv2 or later

 Offer Calc is a simple plugin letting your site visitors to calculate your services at final cost.

 == Description ==

 Offer Calc is a simple plugin letting your site visitors to calculate your services at final cost.
+Place the calc in a page or in the widget area.
 The layout includes number of rows, each one consists of:
 * service name/description
 * price per unit
 * input box for clients to select number of units (number of pages, number of apples etc)